dku-plant-futures/dku-plant-futures.github.io/content/post/how-not-to-die-chapter-01.md

   Not to Die)"
 ---

-{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-heart-disease.jpg" title="Nourish Your Heart With a Plant-based Diet" alt="How Not to Die from Heart Disease" class="medium" >}}
+{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-heart-disease.jpg" caption="Nourish Your Heart With a Plant-based Diet" alt="How Not to Die from Heart Disease" class="medium" >}}

 ## 🎉 Our Book Club is Back!